2016 Jakarta attacks: Attacks

 On 14 January 2016 at 10:40 a.m. local time, several blasts followed by gunfire were reported to have occurred in Central Jakarta, which is home to many luxury hotels, offices and embassies.
 According to a spokesman for the Indonesian National Police, the attack involved an unknown number of assailants with grenades and guns.
 A total of six explosions were counted by news media.

 The attack targeted a traffic police post at a major intersection, not far from the front doors of a Starbucks coffee shop and a Burger King franchise.
 The post was heavily damaged by explosions.
 Although three explosions in Cikini, Slipi, and Kuningan neighbourhoods, near Turkish and Pakistan embassies were reported, the Jakarta police later denied these explosions, as well as attacks in Simatupang and Palmerah, as a hoax.
 One explosion went off in front of a shopping centre called the Sarinah mall, near the UN office.

-Footage later emerged purportedly showing two attackers huddling together outside the Starbucks outlet when one of their suicide bombs was activated and they were blown up.
+Footage later emerged purportedly showing two attackers huddling together outside the Burger King outlet when one of their suicide bombs was activated and they were blown up.

 A series of pictures showed two gunmen opening fire against a crowd which gathered on Jalan M.H.
 Thamrin around a police post damaged by the bombings.
 The first gunman appears to shoot at two police officers, and the crowd disperses.
 The second gunman then shoots another policeman at close range.
 A police spokesman said the first gunman then took two hostages, a Dutchman and an Algerian, in the Skyline building car park, and both gunmen were later shot dead by police.